dmatveev/opencv/doc/tutorials/gapi/face_beautification/face_beautification.markdown

 @snippet cpp/tutorial_code/gapi/face_beautification/face_beautification_old.cpp comp_old_3
 @snippet cpp/tutorial_code/gapi/face_beautification/face_beautification_old.cpp comp_old_4

-To apply Streaming-API to our problem we should use a different version of a pipeline expression  with a lambda-based constructor to keep all temporary data objects in a dedicated scope:
+To apply Streaming-API we should use a different version of a pipeline expression  with a lambda-based constructor to keep all temporary data objects in a dedicated scope: